neuro-inc/neuro-cli/neuro-sdk/docs/jobs_reference.rst

       :param str preset_name: name of the preset of resources given to a container on a node.

       :param str cluster_name: cluster to start a job.
 Default is current cluster.

+      :param str org_name: org to start a job on behalf of.
+Default is current org.

       :param str entrypoint: optional Docker ENTRYPOINT_ used for overriding image entry-point (:class:`str`), default ``None`` is used to pick entry-point